Principals and Responsible Officials

 - Certified Public Accountant – Must have a current license to practice as a Certified Public Accountant in any state, commonwealth, possession, territory, or the District of Columbia.
 A CPA should not be under suspension or disbarment from practice before the IRS or from practice by a state, commonwealth, possession, territory, or the District of Columbia.
 Licensed Public Accountants (LPAs) must provide fingerprints.

 - Enrolled Agent (pursuant to part 10 of 31 C.F.R.
-Subtitle A) – Must have a valid Enrolled Agent Number.
+Subtitle A) – Must have a valid and active Enrolled Agent Number.

 - Officer of a publicly held corporation – May be asked to provide information about the exchange where listed and the name under which the stock is traded on corporate letterhead which carries the name of the officer.